narlock/UsefulItems/README.md

 ### Other Enhancements
 - When stairs are broken, they will drop the actual stair block when broken with any Pickaxe/Axe.
 - When boats are broken, they will drop the boat item instead of breaking into planks and sticks.
-- When double stone slabs are broken, they will drop the actual double stone slab block when broken with any Pickaxe (excluding Gold Pickaxe if decrafting is enabled).

 ## Demo